wangyu09/exkaldi/README.md

 5. Compile WFST decoding graph.
 6. Decode based on GMM-HMM and DNN-HMM.
 7. Process lattice and compute score WER.

-This ASR symtem built here is just a dummy model, and we have done some normal experiments in [Exkaldi/examples](examples).
+This ASR symtem built here is just a dummy model, and we have done some formal experiments in [Exkaldi/examples](examples).
 Check the source code to look more information about Exkaldi APIs.

 ## Experiments